anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 identifiers, which will follow the pattern: `ra2.<section>.<index>`, e.g.
 `ra2.ch.001` for the first requirement in the Kubernetes Node section.
-These specifications will then be used as requirements input for the Kubernetes Reference Implementation and any Vendor or Community Implementations.
+These specifications will then be used as requirements input for the Kubernetes Reference Implementation and any vendor or community implementations.

 Figure 4-1 below shows the architectural components that are described in the subsequent sections of this chapter.